 How Much Will A Divorce Procedure Cost You in Malaysia?

-Thankfully, it was reported in 2017 that the overall divorce rates in Malaysia have improved by 3.2 percent, from 51,642 (2016) to 49,965 (2017).
+Thankfully, it was reported that the divorce rates in Malaysia have improved by 12 per cent, from 50,862 in 2018 to 56,975 in 2019.
 There are a number of reasons for divorce in Malaysia such as financial problems, infidelity, key differences in raising children, and many more.
-However, divorce reasons are becoming more trivial based on a reporting by Star.
+However, divorce reasons are becoming more trivial based on a report by Star.

 Of course, one does not get married thinking about a divorce, but it is still important to equip yourself with important details to protect yourself financially, should it ever happen to you.
 Here are some essential information you need to know about divorce in Malaysia.